kem1101231/Project_SMO_Inventory/readme.txt

         --- ( weasyprint.readthedocs.io/en/stable/install.html ) ----
         for complete instructions regarding on installation of weasyprint

+Setup the Database:
+  using the command prompt/termeinal, run the setupdb.py use "python" on Windows and "python3" on Linux

 After all this requirements were installed, you can now comfigure the app to start

 first step in configuring the app is thought the following files